 Additional advantages of yoga wheels include being able to increase your flexibility and balance with them.
 By holding it with both hands and using it to help in things such as forward stretches, you can really feel it opening up the front of your body naturally.
 Once you are used to it and at the right stage in your yoga journey, then you can even try balancing on top of it to improve your stability when in normal asana’s.

 If you’re still wanting a bit more information on how to use this prop then check out this fantastic video.
 Yogi Nora runs through some great exercises there to give you a taste of what this could do for you.
+Don't our Spirituality section where we discuss the Spiritual Meanings of various words.

 The Benefits and Drawbacks of Using a Yoga Wheel